Norwegian Language III: Norwegian Business and Society (N)

 Skills

-• can present a case and argue for it using good and suitable language
+• Present a case in Norwegian and argue for it using clear and suitable language.

 General competences